Jisung0111/Nerf_Jisung/README.md

 You can check 200 samples from test set and evaluate lpips, psnr, ssim.

+(If you are still running the training code, I recommend you to generate new hyperparameter json file to avoid GPU memory shortage.
+Ex.
+Results/Result{result_num}/hparam_test.json {..., "gpu": "cuda:8", ...})

 <pre>
 python reviewer.py --hparam Results/Result{result_num}/hparam.json --test 1
 </pre>